-The facility operates with less than 30 associates in a 30,000 square-foot dock area for receiving, palletizing and shipping.
-The other 140,000 square feet is within the storage freezer walls, in which a 72-foot-high automated storage and retrieval system manages all put-away operations.
+The facility operates with less than 30 associates in a 30,000 square-foot dock area for receiving, palletizing, and shipping.
+The other 140,000 square-feet is within the storage freezer walls, in which a 72-foot-high automated storage and retrieval system manages all put-away operators.

 Inside the freezer area, the racking has 25,000 eight-foot-tall pallet positions across 10 aisles.
 Five cranes roam these aisles to deliver pallets to and from the dock and a buffer area in the freezer.

 Being a lights-out operation, the design not only saves labor, it also eliminates collateral heat from light bulbs and allows better temperature and humidity control.